Duality via convolution of W-algebras

-{\bf Acknowledgements} We thank Naoki Genra and Yuto Moriwaki for very helpful discussions.
-The work of T.C. is supported by NSERC Grant Number RES0048511.
+{\bf Acknowledgements} We thank Gurbir Dhillon, Naoki Genra and Yuto Moriwaki for very helpful discussions.
+We thank the anonymous referee for careful reading of the draft.
+T.C. is supported by NSERC Grant Number RES0048511.
 A.L. is supported by Simons Foundation Grant 635650 and NSF Grant DMS-2001484.
 S.N. is supported by JSPS KAKENHI Grant Number 20J10147.
-This work was supported by WorldPremier International Research Center Initiative (WPI Initiative), MEXT, Japan.
+This work was supported by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.